abulka/generator-electron-flask/README.md

 - the election main process `src/index.js`
 - flask rendered pages

+### P.S. on page navigation

+Note that Electron restarts the renderer process when a new URL is loaded, so you'll probably see a flash when that happens.
+This is why it's usually best to use a single page application (SPA) architecture when building Electron apps.  https://stackoverflow.com/questions/39880979/electron-how-to-load-a-html-file-into-the-current-window

+Note that the iframe based solution is a kind of combination SPA (in the sense that the renderer process html stays around and is the `S` in SPA) and has the flash multiple pages via the iframe.

 # Debugging your generated project

 You can debug both electron and flask in the vscode debugger.